technofocus-pte/dplyadptm365cpltdepth/README.md

 # dplyadptm365cpltdepth
-Deploy and Adopt M365 Copilot + Agents
+Next-Gen Productivity: Copilot + Agents for the Modern Enterprise